brunexgeek/machina/README.md

 # Machina

-[Machina](https://brunexgeek.github.io/machina/) is a minimalist kernel and operating system for Raspberry Pi.
+[Machina](https://brunexgeek.github.io/machina/) (pronounced _MAH-kih-nah_) is a minimalist kernel and operating system for Raspberry Pi.
 The project is just beginning, but intents to provide a simple and extensible operating system able to run in every Raspberry Pi board.

 Current features: